AaronLaw/FileLocker/README.md

 -> http://stackoverflow.com/questions/16010992/how-to-use-directory-separator-in-both-linux-and-windows
 -> https://docs.python.org/3/library/pathlib.html#module-pathlib

-I should use os.path.join() to build a path rather than I build it myself with '/' and string
+I should use os.path.join() to build a path rather than I build it myself with '/' and string.
+-> Python Cookbook, 3rd edition:
+>>> For any manipulation of filenames, you should use teh os.path module instead of trying to cook up your own code using the standard string operations.
+In part, this is for portability.
+The os.path module knows about differences between Unix and Windows and can reliable deal with filenames such as Data/data.csv and Data\data.csv.

 How to print 'c:\some\name' on Windows? try to use a raw string: print(r'c:\some\name')